bodhiproject/bodhi-electron/README.md

 5. App at `127.0.0.1:5555` or GraphiQL at `127.0.0.1:5555/graphiql`

 # Package For Release
-We are currently using Electron to package our apps into native format depending on OS.
+We are currently using [Electron](https://github.com/electron/electron) and [Electron-Builder](https://github.com/electron-userland/electron-builder) to package our apps into native format depending on OS.

 1. `npm install` to install node modules

 2. `npm run yarn` to install yarn modules

-3. Run the build script for the appropriate OS.
-This is currently set to `~/bodhi-electron/`.
+3. Run the build script for the appropriate OS:

     npm run build:mac
     npm run build:win64